Creating Learners at OpenmindProjects Training Center

 We create learners!

-Well, we help young villagers, migrants to become learners.
-We help them.
-But most of all, they must help themselves!
-Young people who become role models and trainers for other young people and who go on to help their poor parents.
+Well, we empower young villagers and migrants to become learners, to help themselves!
+Young people become role models and trainers for other young people, and go on to help their poor parents too.

 - With very limited means, we have trained over 400 young trainees over the past 19 years.

 - We have run over 60 learning camps with over 2000 campers.